 Again, from Gartner, “…because of the compounding effects that pay equity issues have over time, it will never be cheaper to fix than it is today.
 We estimate each year an organization waits to tackle the issue — or tries to tackle it but fails — will increase the cost to the organization by roughly half a million dollars …”

 The last issue worth mentioning is the perception issue.
-Right now, in the throws of COVID, women and women of color are taking the biggest hit.
+Right now, in the throes of COVID, women, and especially women of color ,are taking the biggest hit.
 They know it, and they are keenly aware of the dangers of returning to work — or not returning to work and missing the proximity and networking effect.
 Similarly, in the Gartner study, minorities are five times as likely as white employees to perceive a race pay gap.
 Most of the time, the gaps exist, but are not as bad as employees believe.
 But without a commitment to communicating pay equity results, a company enables employee perceptions to fill the void.